Miss World 2005

 Miss World 2005, the 55th edition of the Miss World pageant, was held on 10 December 2005 at the Crown of Beauty Theatre in Sanya, China.
 María Julia Mantilla of Peru crowned her successor Unnur Birna Vilhjálmsdóttir of Iceland.
 102 contestants from all over the world competed for the crown.
 All contestants competed in three "fast track" events, Beach Beauty, Miss Talent, and Beauty With a Purpose contests.
 The winner of each competition immediately became one of the fifteen pageant semi-finalists.
-She becaming the third Icelandic woman to win Miss World.
+She became the third Icelandic woman to win Miss World since Hólmfríður Karlsdóttir in Miss World 1985 and Linda Pétursdóttir in Miss World 1988.